Custom Android basics for Clover devices

 8. Build payment solutions for accepting payments.

-9. Collect and review metrics on your apps usage.
+9. Collect and review metrics on your app's usage.
 You can review app usage patterns and continuously improve your app.

 ModelDefault OrientationOrientation ModeOrientation Sensor